10 Tips That'll Make Spring Cleaning Your Garage a Breeze

+Garages may be for our cars, but they can all too easily become a home's dumping ground for clothes the kids have grown out of, empty paint cans, and things that are broken or that you just don't want to deal with.
+But as spring cleaning rolls around, it's finally time to give your garage a deep clean.
 A day (or two) dedicated to clearing out and organizing your garage will get you ready for all the warm-weather activities just around the corner.
 Doesn't that sound nice?
-To help start out this season on a clutter-free foot, we tapped a few experts to guide us through organizing this often ignored space.
+To help start out this season on a clutter-free foot, we asked a few experts to guide us through organizing this often-ignored space.

 Have a Plan

 A lot of things can happen in or to a garage over a long winter, so your first focus come spring should be restoring order.
 Marty Basher, the home organization expert with ModularClosets.com, suggests starting with a goal in mind.
 Are you an avid gardener?
 Do you just need easy access to your favorite sports gear, or does your garage need to double as storage and a laundry room?
 "Having a plan for the final functionality of the space is key to achieving a successful spring cleaning," say Basher.
 Make a list of things that need to get done or sketch out a rough plan of the final result.
 Then open those doors, let some air and light in, back out your car, and begin.
 Putting on some inspiring tunes or an engaging podcast doesn't hurt either.